-- 56• Ministry of Congregational Discernment (CCD Health (MCH) - 57● Committee on Ministry of Dogwood Acres (€MDWA) - Committee on Educational Resources (CER) - Committee on Ministry (COM) - Committee on Mission and Outreach (CMO) - 61 Committee on New Congregational of Leadership Development (CNCDMLD) - Committee on Nominations (CN) - 63• Committee on Preparation for Ministry (CPM of New Congregation Formation (MNCF) - Committee on Ministry of Pastoral Transitions (MPT) - 64• Ministry of Presbytery Administration (CPA Operations (MPO) - 65 Committee on Ministry of Representation (CRMR) - QuorumPermanent Judicial Commission - The quorum for each presbytery committeeministry or commission shall be a majority of its members. - Each presbytery committeeministry shall establish its own meeting schedule. - Chairs Each ministry shall ordinarily submit written reports to the Ministry Coordinating Council for inclusion in the presbytery meeting docket.
-Supplemental reports may be sent to the presbytery office. - Presbytery committees ministries are encouraged to create other subgroups to address specific tasks as needed. - New committee members' terms beginministry members shall be elected for three-year terms beginning March 1 and conclude at the end of February of the year - appropriate for their class.

-No person shall serve more than six consecutive years on a committee.ministry and will be ineligible for election to the same ministry for at least one year.
+- Ministry of Congregational Health (MCH) - Ministry of Dogwood Acres (MDWA) - Ministry of Leadership Development (MLD) - Ministry of New Congregation Formation (MNCF) - Ministry of Pastoral Transitions (MPT) - Ministry of Presbytery Operations (MPO) - Ministry of Representation (MR) - Permanent Judicial Commission - 32 The quorum for each presbytery ministry or commission shall be a majority of its members. - Each presbytery ministry shall establish its own meeting schedule. - Each ministry shall ordinarily submit written reports to the Ministry Coordinating Council for inclusion in - 35 the presbytery meeting docket.
+Supplemental reports may be sent to the presbytery office. - 36 Presbytery ministries are encouraged to create other subgroups to address specific tasks as needed. - New ministry members shall be elected for three-year terms beginning March 1 and conclude at the end - of February of the year appropriate for their class.
+No person shall serve more than six consecutive years - on a ministry and will be ineligible for election to the same ministry for at least one year.
 (G-2.0404)